 One Take Documentary Series

-One Take: Stories through the Lens is a monthly Tuesday night documentary series held at the Little, hosted by Linda Moroney.
-The series presents a unique mix of documentaries—ranging from film festival favorites to unheralded gems—followed by talkback discussions.
+The Little’s One Take: Stories through the Lens is a monthly documentary film series, presenting a unique mix of documentaries—ranging from film festival favorites to unheralded gems—followed by panel discussions and filmmaker Q&As.